 After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, there will be 5 opportunities for discussion participation on topics provided in Canvas.
 Student participation is required and will be graded.
 The student must use proper netiquette in the discussion; quality as well as quantity counts.
 The student will present his or her own informed opinion on the assigned topic in a minimum 400 word thread (with citations to support assertions for full credit).
 Then, the student will submit 2 replies to at least 2 other students’ threads (the student must not let the minimum be his or her maximum—minimal participation means a minimally passing grade).
 Each reply must be at least 200 words and must bring in new ideas and analysis.
 The student must cite course-specific and non-course-specific material in the thread and the replies.
 Each post must be in current APA format.

-This assignment will be completed in 3 distinct parts: a Topic Brief, an Annotated Bibliography, and a Research Paper - Final.
+This assignment will be completed in 3 distinct parts: a Topic Brief, an Annotated Bibliography, and a final Research Paper.

-Each quiz will cover the Reading & Study material for the assigned modules/weeks.
+Each quiz will cover the reading material for the assigned Modules: Weeks.
 Each quiz will be open-book/open-notes and contain 50 multiple-choice, true/false, and fill-in-the-blank questions.
 Each quiz has a 2-hour time limit and multiple retakes are allowed.